CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Must be spot cleaned

-Robots aren’t known for being the most cuddly toys around, but the Bedtime Originals Robbie Robot is a plush version that little ones can snuggle with.
+Robots aren’t known for being the cuddliest toys around, but the Bedtime Originals Robbie the Robot is a plush version that little ones can snuggle with.
 This toy is covered in soft velour with embroidered details, so you don’t have to worry about your little one getting scratched by a hard piece in the night.
 It also doesn’t have detachable buttons or other elements that can fall off and create a choking hazard.
-At 16 inches tall, the plush robot is large enough to wow preschoolers without being so large that it’s intimidating.
+And with no lights or sounds, it’s perfect for robot-lovers who need a low-sensory option.
+At 16 inches tall, the plush robot is large enough to wow toddlers without being so large that it’s intimidating.

 Buy Now